jaokob/DD2480A2/README.md

 * ngrok (`npm install ngrok -g`)

 ### How to start
-To install the npm dependencies needed, type `yarn install` in terminal in project folder.
+To install the npm dependencies needed, type `yarn install` in the terminal in the project folder.

 To run, start ngrok locally in a seperate terminal window.
 Use `ngrok http 3000` to start it.
-Then in project folder type `yarn run watch` to start the server, `yarn run build` to build project
+Then in project folder type `yarn watch` to start the server, `yarn build` to build project

 ### Tests
 We will use jest to implement unit testing.
-Type `yarn run test` to execute tests.
+Type `yarn test` to execute tests.

 ### Linting
 To lint your code (fix syntax), type `yarn lint`.